Taiwan Politics Database

 Older logo (before June 2017)

 If the office of the ROC president becomes vacant, the vice president (VP) serves the remainder of the term until its expiration.
-If during that time the VP becomes incapacitated as well, the Constitution of the ROC (Zhonghua minguo xianfa 中華民國憲法) provides the following line of succession: President of the Executive Yuan/Premier (xingzhengyuan yuanzhang 行政院院長), Vice President of the Executive Yuan/Vice Premier (xingzhengyuan fuyuanzhang 行政院副院長).
+If during that time the VP becomes incapacitated as well, Article 49 of the ROC Constitution (Zhonghua minguo xianfa 中華民國憲法) stipulates that the President of the Executive Yuan (xingzhengyuan yuanzhang 行政院院長), i. e. the ROC Premier, shall act for the ROC President.

 TOP HOME [◆ Introduction ROC presidency] [Top job]